 Levels 6 and 7: Degree-level apprenticeships

-Academic equivalent: Bachelor’s degree (Level 6) or master’s degree (Level 7)
+Academic equivalent: Bachelor’s degree (level 6) or master’s degree (level 7)

 At these levels, workplace responsibilities include leading complex projects, driving innovation, solving intricate problems, and contributing to strategic organisational decision-making.